SamHSoftware/Miscellaneous/test.md

 (2) Within the ```RUNME.py``` file, first load in the module functions with the following code:
 ```
-# Import functions from the module file.
+# Import the necessary packages.
+# Function input args: None.
+# Function returns: The file path corresponding to the image selected by the user.
-from comparing_filters_functions import *
+from comparing_edge_detection_filters import *
 ```

 (3) Then, with the following function...
 ```
+# A function to allow the user to select the image they wish to analyse.
-# Function input args: None.
+# Function input args: none.
-# Function returns: The file path corresponding to the image selected by the user.
+# Function output 1: The file path of the image in question.
-from comparing_edge_detection_filters import *
+file_path = file_selection_dialog()
 ```
 ... a GUI will appear (see the image below), within which, the user should select the image they which to filter and segment.